 One thousand feet above the Colorado River, the blue river water contrasts sharply with the sculpted sandstone walls, making for a breathtaking sight.

-The view won't look the same every time you go; the colors of the walls and water change depending on the time of day.
+The view will not be the same every time you visit; the colors of the walls and water change depending on the time of day.

 5. Antelope Canyon